docker/docs/engine/admin/volumes/bind-mounts.md

   - The `--mount` flag does not support `z` or `Z` options for modifying selinux labels.

-The examples below show both the `-v` and `--mount` syntax where possible.
+The examples below show both the `--mount` and `-v` syntax where possible, and `--mount` is presented first.

 ### Differences between `-v` and `--mount` behavior